influx6/flux/README.md

-# flux
+# Flux
-FBP style socket structure which provide simple data buffering and listener notification
+A library of interesting structs for the adventurous

 ##Goodies
   - Stack

-    provide a very simple approach to function binding and stacking, rather than depend on an array of callbacks or other approaches to provide a pubsub and eventful system.
+    Provide a very simple approach to function binding and stacking, rather than depend on an array of callbacks or other approaches to provide a pubsub and eventful system.
 Stacks simple combine functions like linkedlists using nodes i.e each function binds to the next one in a seamless fashion and allows you to emit/apply values at any level of the stack to either propagate upwards or downwards or have only that function effected, which provides a nice base for higher class systems eg function reactivity

 #Examples

   - Stacks

-    provide 7 basic emission functions,with each providing a flexible pattern,also to allow stacks provide that 'Once' like behaviour the stack function format provides the data given and the Stack receiving the data (you could easily close a stack after receiving the data if needed)
+    Provide 7 basic emission functions,with each providing a flexible pattern,also to allow stacks provide that 'Once' like behaviour the stack function format provides the data given and the Stack receiving the data (you could easily close a stack after receiving the data if needed)

     - Identity:

       Identity just like the matrix operation of the product of a value against an identity matrix returns the same value,here it provides somewhat of an sideeffect pattern where you want to have the stack perform its operation on the data supplied but not affect the returned value and the original value being passed down the chain

        ```